 Meanwhile, that stellium squares another powerhouse grouping: Mars, Pluto, Uranus, the Moon, and Haumea in Virgo in the 11th house.
 Virgo’s capacity for research and analysis, its prodigious ability to patiently sift through and find the gems within vast amounts of data, serves him well in his work combing the mind-boggling amount of information the deep-space Hubble and now Webb telescopes are producing.

 A Uranus-Pluto conjunction is also highly resonant.
 I often observe Uranus prominent in the charts of scientists and, particularly, those who are attracted to the study of the cosmos, whether in the form of astrology or astronomy.
-Next to Pluto, the suggestion of this conjunction is deep transformation around how we understand those topics—the mark, in other words, of a highly inventive, if not genius, scientific mind.
-Mars adds energy to the conjunction, and the Moon, emotional resonance: it’s no wonder Brown has an empathetic (Moon) stance toward astrology (Uranus).
+The suggestion of this conjunction is deep transformation around how we understand those topics—the mark, in other words, of a highly inventive, if not genius, scientific mind.
+Mars adds energy to the conjunction, and the Moon, emotional resonance: in fact, it’s no wonder Brown has an empathetic (Moon) stance toward astrology (Uranus).

 And what of the dwarf planets?
 By International Astronomical Union conventions, they are named after Greek, Roman, and—for the newest—Polynesian deities.
 Historically, it has taken astrologers decades, if not centuries or millennia, to fully grapple with the layers of archetypal meaning suggested by a cosmic body.
 Since the dwarf planets are so new, this project has only just begun.
 In There Are More Plutos, Sue Kientz presents the most comprehensive look at the dwarf planets I’ve come across (Henry Seltzer’s examination of Eris and Alan Clay’s treatment of Sedna also offer wonderful insights).